Service Review

 Our #2 pick for public records searches in 2026.

-TruthFinder has been around for several years now and the product has improved substantially.
-The user interface is clean and easy to navigate and the reports were thorough, up-to-date, and comprehensive.
+TruthFinder has been around for over ten years now and the product has improved substantially.
+The user interface is clean and simple to navigate and the reports I sampled were thorough, up-to-date, and comprehensive.
 Check out our full review or use the form below to begin your search.

 By Brian Mahon Updated March 2026

-TruthFinder launched in March 2015, which makes it a relative newcomer compared to some of the older names in this space.
-What it lacks in tenure it makes up for in execution.
-I've tested a lot of these services over the years, and TruthFinder's interface is consistently one of the cleaner ones — the report layout is logical, the data is organized by category, and it doesn't bury the useful stuff behind unnecessary clicks.
+TruthFinder launched in March 2015, I've tested a lot of these services over the years, and TruthFinder's interface is consistently one of the cleaner ones — the report layout is logical, the data is organized by category, and it doesn't bury the useful stuff behind unnecessary clicks.

 For this review I ran a real search on someone I know — a former colleague whose current address I didn't have.
 That gave me a genuine benchmark to test against rather than running a vanity search on myself.
 I'll walk through what I found at each stage, where the data held up, and where it fell short.